Egypt–Sudan relations: Egyptian conquest and Mahdist uprising

 While Egypt was a province of the Ottoman Empire, Egypt conquered Sudan, led by the Ottoman Governor Muhammad Ali Pasha, founding the city Khartoum.
 After the Egyptian-Ottoman Wars from 1831 to 1841, Egypt became an autonomous tributary state of the Ottoman Empire, governed by the Muhammad Ali Dynasty.
-During this time period, British involvement in Egyptian grew, forming an Anglo-French debt commission that assumed responsibility for managing Egypt's fiscal affairs, that eventually forced Isma'il Pasha to abdicate in favor of his more pro-British son, Tawfiq Pasha.
+During this period, British involvement in Egypt grew.
+An Anglo-French debt commission was formed that assumed responsibility for managing Egypt's fiscal affairs.
+Isma'il Pasha was eventually forced to abdicate in favor of his more pro-British son, Tawfiq Pasha.
 The British administrator Charles Gordon was appointed Governor-General of Sudan.
 A Sudanese religious leader Muhammad Ahmad declared himself the Mahdi and revolted against Egyptian rule.
 Egypt, with the support of the British, failed to suppress the uprising, and attempted to evacuate Sudan.
 Though Gordon was to organize the evacuation of Sudan, he found himself in the siege of Khartoum by Mahdist forces, eventually leading to his death.
 The Mahdist State continued to exist until 1899, when it was defeated by an Anglo-Egyptian force, establishing Anglo-Egyptian rule until 1956.
 During this time, the British effectively conquered Egypt after suppressing an anti-British uprising in 1882.